ElieSDK/RoadSafeAI/README.md

 ---

 ## Streamlit Web App
-The project includes a Streamlit web application available at [https://roadsafe.streamlit.app/](https://roadsafe.streamlit.app/).
+The project includes a Streamlit web application.
 The `streamlit` folder contains:
 - `app.py` → Streamlit app code
 - `city.csv` → Sample input data for the app
 - `requirements.txt` → Dependencies for running the web app